Khazri’s brilliant goal unable to save Tunisia's World Cup hopes despite memorable France win

 There were early concerns for Tunisia in the fourth minute when Khazri looked to have picked up an injury after a tussle with Eduardo Camavinga.
 To the relief of the former African champions, he continued with the match.

-The Carthage Eagles thought they got the perfect start when they found the back of the net in the eighth minute.
+The Carthage Eagles thought they got off to a perfect start when they found the back of the net in the eighth minute.
 Khazri delivered a cross that was slotted into the back of the net by Nader Ghandri, but the linesman’s raised flag indicated the goal will not stand for offside.

 Khazri’s pleas for a penalty were dismissed in the 13th minute.
 After the Tunisian failed to find a way past Ibrahima Konate, he went down and turned towards the referee, pleading for a spot kick that was denied.